kekekekkek/SvenDPP/README.md

 # Compile C++
 ### [+] SvenJect:
 **Build type**: `Release/x86`<br>
 **Information**: `SvenJect` uses the standard `gdi32.dll` library to render the control, so you don't need to plug in any dependencies or add additional libraries to your project.
+The `gdi32.dll` library is always loaded into all processes by default.
 ### [+] SvenDPP:
 **Build type**: `Release/x86`<br>
 **Information**: To compile a `SvenDPP` project, you will need to specify the included directories and libraries in your project properties.
 You will also need to add the `dpp.lib` library to the linker.
 Details of the installation process and the library used can be found in the `Additionally` section.